-It is particularly meaningful to consider such SDOH in the context of "place," because the health of a community is directly linked to the physical and social conditions of that community.
+It is particularly meaningful to consider such social determinants of health in the context of "place," because the health of a community is directly linked to the physical and social conditions of that community.
 Healthy communities are characterized as those having an abundance of resources needed to create health, such as income, education, and quality housing.